Bispecific monoclonal antibody: Interfering with receptor signaling and inactivating signaling ligands

-The growth of tumor cells can be simulated or modulated by receptor tyrosine kinase (RTKs), including members of the Her family or insulin-like growth factor (IGF).
+The growth of tumor cells can be stimulated or modulated by receptor tyrosine kinase (RTKs), including members of the Her family or insulin-like growth factor (IGF).
 The RTKs are therefore preferred targets in cancer therapy.
-Although monospecific RTK-targeting IgGs have already been available in the market, such as cetuximab (ErbituxTM) and panitumumab (VectibixTM), both of which are directed against HER1.
+Although monospecific RTK-targeting IgGs have already been available in the market, such as cetuximab (Erbitux) and panitumumab (Vectibix), both of which are directed against HER1.
 However, cancer cells can switch to a different pathway to escape the growth inhibition generated by blocking one signaling pathway.
 To improve the therapeutic efficacy, simultaneously interfering/blocking of two (or more) RTK signaling pathways, achieved through the mediation of BsAb to inactivate either the RTKs or their ligand, reduces the possibility of the escape mechanisms adopted by the tumor cells.

 In addition, in working with Ebolavirus vaccines, a study has shown that a DVD-Ig antibody can be used to prevent viral escape from the endosome.
 Ebolaviruses infect cells by receptor-mediated endocytosis.
 Researchers developed DVD-Igs where the outer variable regions bind to the surface glycoproteins of the viral coat and enter the cell with the virus.
 These outer regions are cleaved in the viral endosome, revealing the inner variable regions that then bind to both the virus and internal receptors in the endosome.
 Blocking the interaction between the virus and endosomal proteins prevents viral escape from the endosome and further infection.

 Forcing association of protein complexes

-As an example, RG6013 (Chugai) is an IgG derivative containing H-chain heterodimerization motifs, which was combined with the common light chain approach to prevent L-chain mispairing issues.
-With a bivalent composition, RG6013 brings two protein antigens together into one complex.
+As an example, emicizumab (formerly RG6013) is an IgG derivative containing H-chain heterodimerization motifs, which was combined with the common light chain approach to prevent L-chain mispairing issues.
+With a bivalent composition, emicizumab brings two protein antigens together into one complex.
 Factor IXa and Factor X in the coagulation cascade are the cognate antigens which are bound by RG6013.
 These two factors are brought together by coagulation factor VIIIa in a healthy individual, while patients with bleeding disorder hemophilia A do not have VIIIa.
 Current treatment of this disorder is to supplement the patients with FVIII to reduce bleeding complications.
 But FVIII can be recognized as a foreign protein in these patients due to the absence of this protein and thus an immune response will be generated against this protein.
 Besides, FVIII has a short half-life (less than 15 hours) and thus is cleared rapidly.
 However, the humanized BsAb has lower immunogenicity and long serum half-life compared with FVIII and thus provide a better treatment for hemophilia.